How to Lace Running Shoes: Get the Perfect Feel for Your Toes and Heel

 Then, take the laces, pass them through the opposite loops, and tighten them down.
 After that, just tie the lace as one would naturally do and feel the superior fit.

 - Cross-Over Lacing for Those with a High Instep or Arch

-A higher arch can bring a lot of problems to people when shopping and wearing shoes.
+Runners with high arches can bring a lot of problems to people when shopping and wearing shoes.
 Some even buy a half or a full size bigger to avoid dealing with this problem.
-While this may be a “fix” for office and casual shoes, running shoes must have a tight fit.
+While this may be a “fix” for casual shoes, running shoes must have a tight fit.
 This is where the cross-over lacing kicks in.